 BANK OF AMERICA ARTS SHOWCASE

 The Bank of America Arts Showcase brings Rhode Island students, teachers, and artists together in the true spirit of a community arts program.
-Each year, approximately 10,000 middle school students (grades six through nine) attend live performances of dance, music or theatre at PPAC during school hours.
+Each year, approximately 10,000 middle school students attend live performances of dance, music, or theatre at PPAC during school hours.

 Performances in the Bank of America Arts Showcase are presented by New England artists.
 The artists are selected by PPAC based on the cultural diversity and educational value of their productions and the positive, energetic responses of their audiences.
 Prior to each performance, teachers receive study guides to help in the development of curriculum activities.

 Tickets to Bank of America performances are FREE; these tickets are not available to the general public.
 This program is an outreach offering to Rhode Island middle schools only.
-Registration packages will be available September 8, 2015.
-Middle school teachers who are interested in bringing their students to a Showcase performance can email requests for registration materials to [email protected]
+Middle school teachers who are interested in bringing their students to a Showcase performance can email requests for registration materials to [email protected].

 All performances will begin at 9:30 AM and last for approximately one hour.
 (Please note that it may take up to one additional hour for all students to be called for their bus at the conclusion of the performance.)